-America relies on the small business that line the streets in all of its communities.
-More than 99% of the businesses in the United States employ fewer than 500 people, and historically, these small firms have created two-thirds of America’s net new jobs.footnote1 For these businesses and the communities they call home, navigating the impacts of the coronavirus is not only critical to their future, it’s paramount to the nation’s recovery.
-The federal Coronavirus Aid, Relief, and Economic Support (CARES) Act, adopted in March, included the Paycheck Protection Program (PPP) for exactly this reason, providing up to $659 billion in loans to small businesses so they could continue to pay their employees and certain operating expenses.
+America relies on the small businesses that line the streets in all of its communities.
+More than 99% of the businesses in the United States employ fewer than 500 people, and historically, these small firms have created two-thirds of America’s net new jobs.footnote1 For these businesses and the communities they call home, navigating the impacts of the coronavirus continues to be critical to their future, as well as paramount to the nation’s recovery.
+The federal Paycheck Protection Program (PPP) was created to help, providing up to $813.5 billion in loans to small businesses across the country so they could continue to pay their employees and certain operating expenses.

 Bank of America was the first major bank to accept PPP applications in April 2020, and has since delivered 475,000+ PPP loans — totaling nearly $34.5 billion in funding.
 Importantly, more than 99% of those loans have gone to companies with fewer than 100 employees.
 Nearly a quarter of the applications were from companies from low-to-moderate income neighborhoods.

 “We knew that behind each application was a business owner seeking financial relief,” says Dean Athanasia, President of Consumer and Small Business, Bank of America.
 “We feel a deep sense of responsibility to assist small businesses of all sizes secure vital funding.”
 The company’s commitment is ongoing as it continues to support clients through the PPP loan forgiveness process.
 Additionally, Bank of America announced net proceeds related to PPP fees will be dedicated to support small businesses and the communities and nonprofits it serves.